dreemrworld/chat.bull.africa/README.md

 ## Made with :hearts:
-These are my handpicked ingredients based on quality, compatibility, latency, security and cost.
+These are my handpicked ingredients based on modernity, quality, compatibility, latency, security and cost.

  - NextJS 15
  - AI SDK 5